MicrosoftDocs/partner-rest/partner-rest/develop/create-a-referral.md

 # Create a referral

 **Applies To**

 - Partner API

-This topic explains how to create a referral.There are 2 types of referrals:
+This topic explains how to create a referral.
+There are 2 types of referrals:

-1. Independent: When a referral is visible to one partner
+1. Independent: When a referral is visible to one partner.
-2. Shared: When a referral is shared across two parties working together for ex: Microsoft and Partner in a co-selling deal
+2. Shared: When a referral is shared across two parties working together.
+For example, when Microsoft and a partner work together in a co-selling deal.

 ## <span id="Prerequisites"/><span id="prerequisites"/><span id="PREREQUISITES"/>Prerequisites

 - Credentials as described in [Partner API authentication](api-authentication.md).
 This scenario supports authentication with App+User credentials.

 ## <span id="REST_Request"/><span id="rest_request"/><span id="REST_REQUEST"/>REST Request

 **Request syntax**

 | Method   | Request URI                                                                                                 |
 |----------|-------------------------------------------------------------------------------------------------------------|
 | **POST** | https://api.partner.microsoft.com/v1.0/engagements/referrals                                  |

 **Request headers**